markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories American University/safety.md

 **Positive** Student Experience Count: <Value data={polarity_proportions} column=category_count row=2/>

-The overall sentiment from the snippets regarding empowerment and influence at the university is predominantly positive.
-Students feel that the university's location, networking events, and career centers provide them with a wealth of opportunities to gain experience and make important connections.
-However, there are some negative experiences related to strict policies and financial aid issues.
+The overall sentiment from the snippets regarding safety and security at the university is mixed, with a lean towards positive experiences.
+Students generally feel safe on campus, citing low crime rates and good security measures.
+However, there are concerns about safety off-campus and the occasional negative incident that affects the sense of security.

 ```sql polarity_proportions